Ranking all 27 players to have played for AC Milan and Inter since 1995

 Inter (1995-97), Milan (1998-2001)

-Sold by Inter to make way for Ronaldo in 1997, Ganz bears a grudge against the club, with his heart very much at the other side of the divide.
+Sold by Inter to make way for Ronaldo in 1997, Ganz bears a grudge against the club, with his heart very much on the other side of the divide.

 “I call the Internet the Milan-net,” he told The Athletic in 2020, joking he won’t even mutter the word ‘Inter‘.

 He’ll have few regrets about the departure, having gone straight to Milan, where he won a league title in 1998-99, featuring up front alongside George Weah and Oliver Bierhoff.